At the Ballet

 New American Talent/Dance is the most significant choreographic project in the U.S., with 12 choreographers having gone on to win other awards and national attention.

 "...there's no dance showcase or competition quite like this in North America." - The Austin Chronicle

-is the only dance competition of its kind in North America and has awarded $60,000 to nine finalists who have gone on to win other awards and national-level attention.
+is the only dance competition of its kind in North America and has awarded $80,000 to twelve finalists who have gone on to win other awards and national-level attention.
 Most importantly, several past finalists have developed new work with Ballet Austin and other well-respected professional dance companies.

 Applicants for the competition each submit no more than 10 minutes of video that highlight their work and reflect their creativity and style.
 From these entries (usually between 50 and 75 per cycle), three finalists are chosen.